A crude version control system for mysql written in php

 So the directories are named

 Each version must contain at least one of the following files:

 ALTERstatements and the like.

 testing.sql- same as

 data.sqlbut with test data which doesn't need to exist outside of testing environments.

-runme.php- a custom php hook for running, for example, import tasks.
+runme.php- a custom php hook for running php code with your version.

-The files are run in the order specified above.
+The files for each version are run in the order specified above.